tienbg-zigexn/l-d-security-note/readme.md

 Discovering Sensitive Files: we have the `dirb` tool (also pre-installed on kali linux).
 This tool uses bruteforce with wordlist.
 Which means it's just for convenient.

+## Website hacking - Files

+File uploading: we can upload execution files on a server (ex: php shell).
+We have tools for generating these scripts.
+One of them is `weevely`.

+`weevely` generated script is really powerful, if success, we can implant backdoors easily.

+Remote code execution: if we managed to run code on a server (ex: through insecure input), we can plant tcp backdoor using tools like `nc`, python's `socket`, ruby's `TCPSocket`, or perl, php equivalents, etc.

+File inclusion: if a website has the ability to load other files on the system, we can take advantages of this to load other important files outside of the current app.

+Remote file inclusion: the target website can sometimes load remote files as well.
+This behavior makes them terribly vulnerable.